Frequently asked questions

 What safety and security measures are taken?

-The travel warnings issued by Germany’s Federal Foreign Office play a pivotal role in deciding whether a Team works! assignment can go ahead.
-In the countries of assignment, we only work with carefully selected, experienced partners.
+The travel warnings issued by Germany’s Federal Foreign Office play a pivotal role in deciding whether a Team works! tandem can go ahead.
+In the countries of internship, we only work with carefully selected, experienced partners.
 In addition, all German participants should register in the Federal Foreign Office’s crisis preparedness list (ELEFAND list).

 For more information, see: